 - Your tongue looks like just one muscle, but it’s actually lots of muscles working together.

 - Moving your muscles burns energy, which you get from food.
 Burning energy creates heat, which is why you can feel warmer when you’ve been running around a lot.

 Can you spot the following in the gallery of images:

-- Bones in the arm
+- Bones and muscles under the skin

 - Cross-section of a bone